sky-chaser-high/adobe-illustrator-scripts/README.md

 This script deletes hidden layers.

 > [!TIP]
-> It has been implemented in the Layers panel menu since version 2021.
+> It has been implement in the Layers panel menu since version 2021.

 ![Delete Hidden Layers](images/deleteHiddenLayers.png)